CERT-Polska/mquery/docs/indexing.md

 ### 3. Advanced options

-1. If you want to save some keystrokes, you can combine these two stages:
+1. If you want to save some keystrokes, you can combine these two stages by just running:

 ```
 python3 -m utils.index --workdir ~/workdir --path ../samples